The verdict

 Ripple

-ripplefoods.comBest forFamilies with multiple food allergies, plant-based athletes, and individuals looking to replace dairy protein gram-for-gram.
+ripplefoods.comBest forFamilies with multiple food allergies, plant-based athletes needing extra protein, and anyone looking for a 1:1 dairy substitute.

 What AI consistently says

-- +Delivers 8g of protein per serving, matching traditional cow's milk
+- +Provides 8g of protein per serving, matching cow's milk

 What AI doesn't mention